ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

      &(error-code: 0) => int
    }
 ~~~~~~~~~~~

-   The new payload format MUST use the field "error-code" in order to convey the same information that the original payload format conveys through the "error" parameter (see, e.g., {{Sections 5.8.3 and 5.9.3 of RFC9200}}).

 * It MAY include further Standard Problem Detail entries or Custom Problem Detail entries (see {{RFC9290}}).
 The following Standard Problem Detail entries are of particular relevance for the ACE framework.